gpolyn/angular-ui-fha-multifamily/README.md

-Five years ago I produced a (quirky) Javascript demo for my commercial real estate analysis API at [sizemymultifamilyloan.com/api/fha_sec223f_demo](www.sizemymultifamilyloan.com/api/fha_sec223f_demo).
+Years ago I produced a (quirky) Javascript demo for my commercial real estate analysis API, [sizemymultifamilyloan.com/api/fha_sec223f_demo](www.sizemymultifamilyloan.com/api/fha_sec223f_demo).

-I've now completed my first [Angular 2](https://angular.io/) replica of the original demo, which lives here: [gpolyn.github.io/angular-fha](https://gpolyn.github.io/angular-fha).
+I've now completed my first pass at an [Angular 2](https://angular.io/) replica of the original demo, which lives here: [gpolyn.github.io/angular-fha](https://gpolyn.github.io/angular-fha).

-For more information of future planned releases for my Angular 2 replica, please visit TK.
+The new replica is not responsive to non-desktop form factors, nor is it yet integrated with the API service; for more information on planned next replica releases, please visit TK.

 # Notes on coding the Angular 2 replica